adonese/hft/specs.md

-In this challenge, you will write a matching engine that manages multiple central limit order books.
-To fulfill the challenge, you will have to implement the interface as described in 'matching_engine.py*

 A matching engine matches orders from market participants.
 These matches will result in trades.
 A trade occurs when Participant A wants to buy a particular asset at an equal or higher price than Participant B is willing to sell that same asset.
 When someone wants to buy an asset, a market participant sends a buy order for a given symbol (e.g. FFLY).
 A sent order contains an id, symbol, side, limit price and volume.
 The limit price indicates that in the case of a buy order, you are willing to buy at the given price or lower.
 In the case of a sell order, the limit price indicates that you are willing to sell at the given price or higher.